Austin Riley Preview, Player Props: Braves vs. Nationals

 - Nationals pitchers combine to surrender 242 total home runs at a clip of 1.5 per game (most in baseball).

-- The righty's last appearance was on Saturday, Sept.
-16 against the Milwaukee Brewers, when he threw two innings, surrendering three earned runs while allowing five hits.
+- His most recent appearance was on Sunday against the Atlanta Braves, when the righty tossed 4 2/3 innings, surrendering four earned runs while giving up five hits.

-- The 31-year-old has a 5.55 ERA and 6.8 strikeouts per nine innings across 29 games this season, while giving up a batting average of .297 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.